-Tickets, starting at $26, are on sale now and may be purchased online at laco.org or by calling LACO at 213 622 7001.
-Discounted tickets are also available by phone for seniors 65 years of age and older and groups of 12 or more.
-College students may purchase student rush tickets ($12), based on availability, at the box office the day of the concert.
-Also available for college students is the $30 “Campus to Concert Hall All Access Pass” – good for all seven of LACO’s Orchestral series concerts, Discover Mozart’s Requiem and three Westside Connections concerts.
+Tickets, starting at $58, are available online at laco.org, or by calling LACO at 213 622 7001.
+Single tickets can also be purchased at the venue box office on the night of the concert, if tickets remain.
+Discounted tickets are available by phone for groups of 12 or more.
+College students may purchase student rush tickets ($12), based on availability, at the box office an hour before the concert.
+Also available for college students is the $30 “Campus to Concert Hall All Access Pass” – good for all eight of LACO’s Orchestral concerts, five Baroque Conversations and three Westside Connections series concerts.

 Los Angeles Chamber Orchestra

 Stephen Stubbs, conductor

 200 South Grand Avenue